magdalenakovalikova/SchibstedNetBackendTest/README.md

 ## Running the tests
-In te Test Explorer window click on Run All.
+In Test Explorer window click on Run All.

 ## Deployment